They say: “You will be left in the rain” if you do not buy the shield but what is offered is only a paper shield.

 Some may argue that these uniform assessment schemes help customers choose among possible suppliers or co-packers and nothing more.
 Where product safety and quality form the bases for the choice among suppliers or co-packers, this argument hardly justifies doing the same things, getting the same results (without product safety guarantees) and resting satisfied.

 Should the industry continue with this “level playing field” and “due diligence” game or should the focus be the actual protection and satisfaction of consumers?
 How comfortably should retailers rest with these “level playing field” and “due diligence” proposals or claims?
 Will consumers who are harmed by, or who are dissatisfied with, supplied products simply accept their fate and say the suppliers' certifications demonstrated sufficient “due diligence” under the circumstances?

 The presents he scheme owners derive the so-called uniform "standards" from the same knowledge pool with the "standards" simply packaged in different formats.
 Even the acceptance of different standards on criteria that are drawn from the existing knowledge pool.
 Essentially, the scheme owners and standards unification bodies “uniform standards”.

-Many users of these different “uniforms standards” appear to draw a fallacious conclusion that they constitute the foundations upon which to build successful product safety and quality management systems.
+Many users of these different “uniform standards” appear to draw a fallacious conclusion that they constitute the foundations upon which to build successful product safety and quality management systems.
 In reality, the true foundations are science and real-life experiences by the industry and consumers.
 Incidentally these true foundations form the basis for any product safety and consumer protection confidence.
 Where proposed "standards" do not correctly and completely reflect these true foundations, they simply serve as decoys and any operation relying on them is badly mistaken.

 Mr. Linford expressed what clearly represents an illusory concern of many industry participants today.
 Mr. Linford stated as follows: "If there is a move away from third party audits then you will move away from uniform standards into individual customer and supplier standards as before, this can work but when things go wrong for whatever reason it is more difficult to demonstrate due diligence in the absence of compliance to a recognized standard."